timescale/docs.timescale.com-content/api.md

 ## time_bucket_gapfill() [](time_bucket_gapfill)

-The `time_bucket_gapfill` function works similar to `time_bucket` but also activates gap filling for the interval between `start` and `end`.
+The `time_bucket_gapfill` function works similar to `time_bucket` but also activates gap filling for the interval between `start` and `finish`.
 It can only be used with an aggregation query.
-Values outside of `start` and `end` will pass through but no gap filling will be done outside of the specified range.
+Values outside of `start` and `finish` will pass through but no gap filling will be done outside of the specified range.

 #### Required Arguments [](time_bucket_gapfill-required-arguments)